 I have handled eucalyptus with my bare hands, lol, look at all the photos on this blog post, but I must admit that the oils on the leaves irritate my skin when handling the herb without gloves.
 For this post I handled the raw herbs without gloves and I must admit, I had to wash my arms and hands well after shooting the images.
 I have sensitive skin and I felt a bit itchy and tingly after touching them without gloves.
 I did not touch them for too long, but I want to give you an honest view of irritation that herbs can cause.

-I have handled eucalyptus with my bare hands, lol, look at all the photos on this blog post, but… Click To Tweet
+I have handled eucalyptus with my bare hands, lol, look at all the photos on this blog post, but I must admit that the oils on the leaves irritate the skin when handling the herb without gloves.
+Click To Tweet

 Tools to use Eucalyptus in your home

 Eucalyptus in your regimen

 - For the shower: Hang fresh Eucalyptus from the shower rod or right where the water comes out.
 It’s pretty and, it will really open your sinuses.

 - In the bath: Add 2 drops to bath water, I really really mean one or two.
 As I said earlier, eucalyptus can irritate the skin.
 Don’t go overboard.
 If you want to add more oil, add Jojoba, Almond or an oil mix to soften your skin.